dfridrich/PhpMimeType/README.md

   style and that all tests pass.
 * Send the pull request.
 * Check that the Travis CI build passed.
 If not, rinse and repeat.
+* For communication with contributors you can use [Gitter](https://gitter.im/dfridrich/PhpMimeType).

 ## Credits